alat-rights/alana.computer/docs/about.markdown

 My goal is to make the future awesome.
 I currently do AI safety research.

+I study computer science at Stanford University.

+These days, I think about:
+- How to test, monitor, secure, and contain powerful future AI systems
+- How to build infrastructure and tooling that speed up researchers
+- The inner lives of transformers

 In the past, I have:
 - Built systems to catch bad actors for [WhatsApp](https://faq.whatsapp.com/1805617343145907)
 - Conducted [pre-release safety testing on GPT-4](https://metr.org/blog/2023-08-01-new-report/) for ARC Evals (now [METR](https://metr.org/blog/2023-12-04-metr-announcement/))
 - Studied worst-case risks from AI at the [Center on Long-Term Risk](https://longtermrisk.org/)
 - Conducted research on the AI alignment problem with Vivek Hebbar via the [MATS program](https://www.matsprogram.org/)

-These days, I think about:
-- How to test, monitor, secure, and contain powerful future AI systems
-- How to build infrastructure and tooling that speed up researchers
-- The inner lives of transformers

 You might want to...
 - Check out [alana-utils](https://utils.alana.computer/), my opionated Python library for LLM-heavy workflows.